MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   </details>

 - <details>
-    <summary>What is Unboxing in C#?</summary>
+    <summary>What is Unboxing in C#?⭐</summary>
     <hr/>
-    Unboxing is the process of converting a boxed variable (stored as an object) back to its original value type.
+    Unboxing is the process of converting a "boxed variable (stored as an object)" back to its "original value type".
 For example:

   ```c#
   object O = 10;